vippsas/vipps-magento/docs/FAQ.md

 ## How do I cancel an order?

-In Adobe Commerce, an order can be canceled in the case where all invoices and shipments have been returned, and the Vipps MobilePay payment transaction has not been captured.
+In Adobe Commerce, an order can be cancelled in the case where all invoices and shipments have been returned, and the Vipps MobilePay payment transaction has not been captured.
 Otherwise, the refund should be finished first.
-This plugin supports offline partial cancellation.
+This Vipps/MobilePay Payment module supports offline partial cancellation.
 It is used to cancel separate order items.

 ## How do I refund an order?